-Underneath Hotel Ritual is a spacious, relaxing gay spa.
+On the lower level of Hotel Ritual is a spacious and relaxing gay spa.
 Most afternoons there’s at least a small group of guys here, but weekends are usually busier.

 This spa is probably the tamest of all the gay cruising venues in Torremolinos.
 At times it can be more of a place to relax, which is sometimes perfectly fine!